back to the MAIN INDEX

 From forty-one onwards they barely move,

-They suddenly jump to the age of eigthy.
+they suddenly skip to the age of eigthy.

 Because, as the children of their children grow,